Didanosine (By mouth)

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant, or if you have kidney disease, liver disease, pancreas problems, a history of peripheral neuropathy, or you drink alcohol.
+- Tell your doctor if you are pregnant, or if you have kidney disease, liver disease, pancreas problems, or a history of nerve problems.
+Tell your doctor if you drink alcohol.

 - Do not breastfeed.
 You can spread HIV or AIDS to your baby through your breast milk.